INSaFLU/insaflu_docs/docs/uploading_data.rst

 You can add/update the **Samples's metadata** at any time by simply uploading a table comma-separated (.csv) or tab-separated (.tsv or .txt) table with the updated data (a template file is provided), as follows:

--	Go to *Samples* menu and choose *Update metadata*, then Load a new file, using one of the provided template file.
+-	Go to *Samples* menu and choose *Update metadata*, then Load a new file, using one of the provided template files.

 .. important::